-A digital version of the movie was stored in the glass as the first proof of concept for Project Silica, a Microsoft Research project that develops advanced archival storage technology, specifically for the cloud.
-Microsoft Project Silica uses ultrafast laser optics to store the data, as well as microscopy and artificial intelligence to read the data.
-It provides a storage medium that can potentially last thousands of years without degradation.
+Project Silica is a Microsoft Research project that is developing an advanced archival storage system specifically for the cloud.
+The project's research team uses ultrafast laser optics to store the data, along with microscopy and artificial intelligence to read it.
+The result is a storage medium that can potentially last thousands of years without degradation.

 What is Microsoft's Project Silica?

 Project Silica is part of the broader Optics for the Cloud project, a Microsoft program to advance the adoption of optical technologies in the cloud.
-Most of the work on Project Silica occurs at Microsoft Research's Cambridge lab in the U.K., where a team of physicists, electrical engineers, optics experts and researchers with storage backgrounds are building a completely new type of storage system.
-To carry out this project, Microsoft partnered with the Optoelectronics Research Centre at the University of Southampton, where scientists already proved the ability to use laser-writing technologies to store data in glass.
+Most of the work on Project Silica occurs at Microsoft Research's Cambridge lab in the U.K., where a team of physicists, electrical engineers, optics experts and researchers are building a completely new type of storage system.

-Microsoft's Project Silica team focuses solely on building storage for archiving data at cloud scale.
+The Project Silica team focuses solely on building storage for archiving data at cloud scale.
 It's not trying to provide consumers with new ways to run their personal computers or watch movies at home.
-The team is concerned only with developing a storage medium that can handle large amounts of cold data that's seldom accessed, whether every few months or every few years.
+The team is concerned only with developing a storage medium that can handle large amounts of cold data that's seldom accessed, whether that means every few months or every few years.

 How does Project Silica work?

-Project Silica builds on earlier efforts by researchers at the University of Southampton, where they demonstrated the ability to store data in fused silica, a non-crystalline form of silicon dioxide.
-It's found in quartz crystals and sand, among other materials.
+Project Silica builds on earlier efforts by researchers at the University of Southampton.
+They demonstrated the ability to store data in fused silica, a non-crystalline form of silicon dioxide that's found in quartz crystals, sand and other materials.
 Their first success was in 2013, when they stored a 300 KB text file in fused silica glass, which they dubbed 5D memory crystal.

-Each voxel creates a condition known as form birefringence, a characteristic in which the voxel exhibits refractive properties different from the surrounding silica, which essentially changes the way light travels through glass.
 When polarized light interacts with a voxel, nanometer shifts occur in its electric field.
 The range of the shift is referred to as the voxel's retardance.
-There's also a change in the light's polarization angle.
+The light's polarization angle also changes.
 These two birefringence properties -- retardance and angle change -- make it possible to encode multiple bits per voxel.
-In addition, once the voxels are created, the properties remain stable for the lifetime of the glass.
+Once the voxels are created, the properties remain stable for the lifetime of the glass.

 What is the future of glass storage?

-At this point, there is no clear timetable for when Microsoft's Project Silica efforts might be ready for large-scale, production-ready storage systems.
-There have been some suggestions of viable systems within a decade, but that is little more than conjecture.
-What's clear is that storage solutions are needed to handle the anticipated growth in data.
-Microsoft Project Silica aims to address at least part of those needs by targeting cold storage requirements in the cloud.
-Whether glass storage might one day be used for other purposes is unclear, but, clearly, it has potential to archive large amounts of data.
+What is clear is that bold new storage platforms are needed to handle the anticipated growth in data.
+Project Silica aims to address at least part of those needs by targeting cold storage requirements in the cloud.
+Whether quartz glass might one day be used for other purposes remains uncertain, but undoubtedly it has the potential to handle vast stores of archival data.